NYC chauffeur field guide

 What a professional chauffeur provides

-A chauffeur at Swift Chauffeur Worldwide is TLC-licensed, drug-tested every 90 days, background-checked (criminal + DMV + employment), trained in defensive driving, route planning, and executive etiquette.
-Chauffeurs are trained to be discreet — they don't discuss your itinerary, recognize your face in public, or share information with anyone including dispatch beyond what's needed for operations.
+A chauffeur at Swift Chauffeur Worldwide is expected to be commercially licensed, professionally screened, and briefed on defensive driving, route planning, and executive etiquette.
+Chauffeurs are expected to be discreet — they do not discuss your itinerary publicly or share information beyond what is needed for operations.

 When you actually need executive protection